Dedication Requests for those unwell or recently deceased

 If you would like to request prayers for a person experiencing mental or physical suffering, or for someone who has recently passed away, please complete the form below.

 Due to government Covid-19 restrictions, we do not offer in-person pujas at the moment.
 Our Resident Teacher, Gen-la Kelsang Khyenrab, will offer the dedication prayers on your behalf.
 Please note, the Dedications list starts fresh at the start of each month.

 Powa Ceremony, also known as the practice of transference of consciousness, is performed each month at KMCC on behalf of those who have recently died, traditionally within forty-nine days of their death.
 Through doing Powa Ceremony with faith, compassion, and concentration we can transfer the consciousness of those recently deceased to a higher rebirth or to the Pure Land of a Buddha.

-Please note: If you would like to request a Powa Ceremony for someone you know who has recently died, please contact our EPC at: email@example.com.
+Please note: If you would like to request a Powa Ceremony for someone you know who has recently died, please complete the form below.
 We will try our best to accommodate your request however it may not always be possible due to the previously scheduled Education Program.

 Heartfelt Prayers is a Buddhist funeral service conducted at cremations and burials.

 It is a funeral service in which spiritual practitioners gather together to make heartfelt prayers and dedications for the deceased person to take a fortunate rebirth.
 Because this is a Buddhist service the prayers are addressed to the Buddhas and other holy beings.

 If you would like to request this service please fill in the form below.

 For more information about compassionate prayers and practices that you can perform for those who are sick, dying or deceased, please refer to the Appendices in Living Meaningfully, Dying Joyfully by Venerable Geshe Kelsang Gyatso Rinpoche.